berkeley-stat159/project-alpha/slides/progress.md

 - Multiple comparisons

 ## Method of validating models
+- t-tests
+- RSS
-- t-tests, RSS, permutations
+- permutations

 # Our process

 ## Most difficult aspect of project?
-- working with fMRI data, moreso than Git workflow
+- Working with fMRI data, moreso than Git workflow

 ## Ill-defined assignment?
-- having the freedom to make decisions on what direction to take
+- Having the freedom to make decisions on what direction to take

 ## Success in overcoming these obstacles?
 - (work-in-progress)